timmyyuan/build-whole-program-into-LLVM-IR/README.md

 cd src && ./build/install-build-deps.sh
 gclient runhooks
 ```
 Once ./build/install-build-deps.sh be executed, the build envirnoment of chromium is complete.
 The operating system is running in low graphics mode when we reboot Ubuntu.
-Switch to terminal and type
+Switch to terminal (Ctrl + F1) and type
 ```sh
 sudo apt update && sudo apt upgrade
 ```